eigenlpj/Physics-enhanced-Graph-and-Augmented-MILP-for-Accelerated-Branching-in-SCUC/README.md

 ---

-This is the code for our paper "Physics-enhanced Graph and Augmented-MILP for Accelerated Branching in Security-Constrained Unit Commitment", currently under review at IEEE Transactions on Power Systems.
 ```markdown
 This is the code for our paper "Physics-enhanced Graph and Augmented-MILP for Accelerated Branching in Security-Constrained Unit Commitment", currently under review at *IEEE Transactions on Power Systems*.